 Sharing Your Bed With Your Pet Leads to Bad Sleep Quality

 If you have a cat or dog, chances are he or she sleeps with you in bed.
 But new research says that sharing your bed with your pet can lead to bad sleep quality.
 The Associated Professional Sleep Societies presented data that showed at least 30-percent of pet owners say their pets wake them up at least once per night.
 Doctors who treat sleep problems are now being urged to ask patients right from the start if they have pets and if they sleep together and are calling animals a hidden factor behind insomnia.

 Cure For Parvo?

 To anyone with a puppy the word Parvo is just heartbreaking.
 It's most often a death sentence.
 But now, researchers may have literally stumbled on a way to treat it.
 It happened when a company called Avianax in North Dakota was looking for a way to save flocks of geese that were mysteriously dying.
 They discovered an antibody that's harvested from the yokes of geese eggs that can stop the Parvovirus in as little as two days.
-Avianax is still running tests but hopes to start selling the parvoOne antibody-based treatment for $75 a dose by next Spring.
+Avianax is still running tests and hopes to start selling the parvoOne antibody-based treatment for $75 a dose.